Click here to listen to a reading of this blog: |

 It doesn’t mean what you initially think from the name.

 A HSP isn’t just highly sensitive in terms of being overly emotional.
-No, high sensitivity refers to the deep sensory processing of everything.
+No, high sensitivity refers to the deep sensory processing of everything

 Signs of being a HSP (Highly Sensitive Person) include:

-- Feeling easily overwhelmed by loud noises, bright lights, strong smells, uncomfortable fabrics and more
+• Feeling easily overwhelmed by loud noises, bright lights, strong smells, uncomfortable fabrics and more

-- Feeling uncomfortable by too much going on around you
+• Feeling uncomfortable by too much going on around you

-- At the end of a busy day, finding that you need to withdraw in to a darkened, calm room alone
+• At the end of a busy day, finding that you need to withdraw in to a darkened, calm room alone

-- Or perhaps during busy days, feeling overwhelmed and unsure of how to cope
+• Or perhaps during busy days, feeling overwhelmed and unsure of how to cope

-- Seeming less able to tolerate as much as other people
+• Seeming less able to tolerate as much as other people

-- Feeling frazzled when you have lots to do in a short amount of time
+• Feeling frazzled when you have lots to do in a short amount of time

-- Other people’s moods affecting you
+• Other people’s moods affecting you

 What Does Being a HSP Mean?

-Essentially, being a HSP means that you are more aware than others of subtleties.
-This is due to your brain processing information more deeply.
-You may also find that you have a deep connection and appreciation for the arts, music, nature, food etc. but also that you can become overwhelmed rather easily, due to your brain processing everything so much more deeply.
+You may also find that you have a deep connection and appreciation for the arts, music, nature, food etc. and that you can become overwhelmed rather easily, due to your brain processing everything so much more deeply.

 What is moderately stimulating to most people can quickly become overstimulating for HSP’s, which is where we can become frazzled and overwhelmed.

-Being a HSP is completely normal.
-In fact, this personality trait makes up 15-20% of the population.
-However, I’ve found that in the thyroid community (that is, when speaking to thyroid patients online) that it seems even more common.
-Perhaps our tendency to become stressed easily contributes to the triggering of a thyroid condition?
+However, I’ve found that in the thyroid community (that is, when speaking to other thyroid patients online) that it seems even more common.
+Perhaps the HSP tendency to become stressed more easily contributes to the triggering of a thyroid condition?

 HSP’s bring insight, passion, intuitiveness, accuracy, analytical skills and kindness to society.
 We reflect more on everything.
 HSP’s are needed and highly valued in the world, so it doesn’t mean there is anything wrong with you.
 Quite the opposite!

-What’s The Thyroid/Adrenal Connection?
+What’s The Thyroid-Adrenal Connection?

 And then one day I googled “repetitive noises make me angry”, as I sat at work having to listen to an alarm go off every ten seconds behind me and increasingly feeling frazzled to the point that I could not concentrate at all.
 Everyone else was able to block it out but I couldn’t.
-In fact, it got me so worked up that I had to come home!

 Countless times I have been lying in bed trying to sleep, when I can hear a fly buzzing around the room which is stopping me from sleeping, yet my husband can’t hear a thing.